About NSS In KGRCET:

 During Silver Jubilee Year the NSS theme song has been composed.
 All NSS volunteers are expected to learn the theme song and sing the song during NSS events.

-Mr. CHALLA RAMAIAH, working as Assistant Professor in the Department of EEE, KG REDDY COLLEGE OF ENGINEERING AND TECHNOLOGY post graduated in the specialization of Power Electronics.
+- Mr. M Rathna Chary, working as Assistant Professor in the Department of Civil, KG REDDY COLLEGE OF ENGINEERING AND TECHNOLOGY post graduated in the specialization of Structural Engineering.

-He has taken charge of NSS program officer in the year 2016.
-He has conducted various NSS activities like Haritha Haram, Swachh Bharath and Rakhi with soldiers etc. He worked as Surveying Officer in “Telangana-Samagra Kutmba Srvey” and Other Polling Officer (OPO) in the 2014 General Elections.
+- He has taken charge of NSS program officer in the year 2019.
+He has conducted various NSS activities like Haritha Haram, Swachh Bharath and he has participated Five Days FDP in ARISTOTLE/KG Reddy College of Engineering and Technology on” UBA-Rural Immersion & Community Engagement” Under Mahatma Gandhi National Council of Rural Education.

 Faculty Development Programme On “EFFECTIVE TEACHING & LEARNING” Date: 14/5/18 to 18/5/18